Atichat43/role-land/libs/core/README.md

 ## Building

-Run `nx build domain` to build the library.
+Run `nx build core` to build the library.